akiru-brew/OxyMoron/Readme.md

 ## Lessons learnt

-* Mkaing a thin beer taste like beer is hard.
+* Making a thin beer taste like beer is hard.
 * Waiting to test the gluten enzyme on a guinea pig...